 an Event of Default occurs.

-Notwithstanding clause 10.3 (Survival of clauses), the Government may terminate this agreement at any time by 7 days’ written notice and recover any unutilised portion of the Amount Payable.
+Notwithstanding clause 10.3 (Survival of clauses), the Government may terminate this agreement at any time by 7 days’ written notice.

 Survival of clauses

 Clause 12 (Limitation and Indemnity), clause 14 (Dispute Resolution), clause 21 (Confidential Information and Public Announcements) and clause 23 (General Conditions) survive termination of this agreement.